 - As soon as your computer’s Desktop is displayed, a notification on the bottom right corner shows that you have upgraded your Windows 10.

-Note: The total time taken for Windows 10 creator update is less than an hour.
-The time taken may vary according to your internet download speed.
-The creator update file is around 4.4 GB.
+Note: The total time required for the Windows 10 Creator update is typically less than an hour.
+However, the duration may vary depending on your internet download speed.
+The update file for the creator is approximately 4.4 GB.

-Checking & Confirming If You Got Windows 10 Creator Version
+Checking and Confirming If You Have the Windows 10 Creator Version

 - In the Run window, enter winver and click on Ok.